7 Signs That Your Blood Sugar Levels Are Too High

 - Painful sexual intercourse.

-Have you noted these symptoms?
+Have you noticed any of these symptoms in yourself?
 If so, don’t hesitate and visit a doctor as soon as possible.